 - What Makes the Best Canned Cat Food?

 - How to Choose the Right Dry Cat Food

 Buy large and sturdy scratching posts which won't wobble when Kitty leans against them to stretch and scratch.
 Try two types of materials to start with, such as cardboard and sisal.
 Some posts offer several types of textures on the same post.
 You want to discover your cat's personal preferences, so offering variety with your first scratching posts is a good idea.

 Please do not ever declaw your cat to protect your furniture (or for any other reason).

 7. Cat Toys

 There are two types of cat toys you need to get.
 The first is used for interactive playtime, where you operate the toy for your cat to chase around.
 Fishing-rod toys such as Da Bird and laser pointers are common choices.
 The second type is anything your cat can bat around and play with.
-It can be anything from Mylar Crinkle Balls or the Play N Squeak Mouse Hunter to a more elaborate toy such as the Tower of Tracks.
+It can be anything from Mylar Crinkle Balls to a more elaborate toy such as the Tower of Tracks.

 Again, consider investing in the more expensive automated cat toys if you're going to be away for several hours a day or more.